plpxsk/gists/inspirations.md

 is very wide - perhaps wider than in any other engineering discipline (Fred Brooks).

+Apple is a perfect example of a company that prioritises execution over ideas.
+- Jack Strachan

+There is no substitute for personally watching and listening to real people
+- Larry Page, on getting feedback to build great things

+Tim Cook, first thing every day: reading customer emails, to stay close to the customer

 # More

 [More from Fred Brooks on software and